Engee documentation

 Reverse Recovery Loss

-# Reverse recovery loss model — model for calculation of losses during reverse recovery
+# Reverse recovery loss model — a model for calculating losses during reverse recovery

 Fixed loss | Tabulated loss